For years, I’ve been advocating people forget about their passions for a minute and start an online business the boring way:

 I’m not special.
 I didn’t have any connections in the golf world when I started.
 I’d never taken a golf trip before.
 I’d never played a private golf course before.

-The difference between me and millions of other golfers out there?
+What is the difference between me and millions of other golfers out there?

 I started.